karlosos/karlosos/README.md

 <p align="center">
   <samp>
 I'm Karol.
 A computer science enthusiast from Szczecin, Poland.
-Passionate about <b>Machine Learning and Computer Vision</b>.
-I also develop web applications with Django and React, landing pages and other applications for startups and enterprises.
-Recently finished master's degree in CompSci.
+I develop web applications with React.
+Master's degree in CompSci.
      <br><br>💬 Contact me on <a href="https://www.linkedin.com/in/karol-dzialowski/">LinkedIn</a> or <a href="mailto:karlososhd@gmail.com">Send an Email</a>
   </samp>
 </p>